 - What task switching is, and why it affects your work

 Let’s go!
 Oh, and the tool I use to project manage my business is called Trello.
-We LOVE Trello around here, but Asana is great along with other fabulous project management tools.
+We LOVE Trello and Asana around here— they are both fabulous project management tools.
 The trick?
 Find one you like, and don’t dip a toe in—dive headfirst.

-Iif you are interested in snagging a sample board of mine, grab it here.
+If you are interested in snagging a sample board of mine, grab it here or down below.👇 👇

 What is Task Switching?